domschl/RaspberryNtpServer/src/README.md

 sudo apt install python3-gps python3-smbus
 ```

-Note: Previous versions of this software relied on `gps-py3` which was not included in Raspberry Pi OS python libraries and therefore required a venv.
+Note: Previous versions of this software relied on `gps-py3`, which was not included in Raspberry Pi OS python libraries and therefore required a venv.
 This is no longer required.
 See [PR9](https://github.com/domschl/RaspberryNtpServer/pull/19) for more details on the changes.
 If you previously used a venv, you might need to update your systemd service file.

+Note: Trixie requires update to the new dependencies, otherwise GPS satellite status is broken!

 ## Installation of chronotron software